spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-warehouse-picking-feature.md

 {% info_block warningBox "Verification" %}

-As a prerequisite, pass the following steps:
+As a prerequisite, we have to pass the following steps:

-* Attach a Back Office user to any warehouse you have in the system.
-For this, use the [Install the Warehouse User Management feature](/docs/scos/dev/feature-integration-guides/{{site.version}}/install-the-warehouse-user-management-feature.html) guide.
+1. Attach a back office user to any warehouse you have in the system (use the [Install the Warehouse User Management feature](/docs/scos/dev/feature-integration-guides/{{site.version}}/install-the-warehouse-user-management-feature.html) guide).
-* Place an order in the system so that the product is in the warehouse where you added the user in the previous step.
+2. Place an order in the system so that the product is in the warehouse where you added the user in the previous step.
-* Obtain the access token of the warehouse user.
+3. Obtain the access token of the warehouse user.
-* Use the warehouse user access token as the request header: `Authorization: Bearer {{your access token}}`.
+4. Use the warehouse user access token as the request header `Authorization: Bearer {{your access token}}`.

 Make sure that you can send the following requests:

-To get a collection of available picking lists for a warehouse user:
+To get a collection of available picking lists for a warehouse user, send the request:

 * `GET https://glue-backend.mysprykershop.com/picking-lists`

-To get a single pick list for a warehouse user:
+To get a single picking list for a warehouse user, send the request:

 * `GET https://glue-backend.mysprykershop.com/picking-lists/{% raw %}{{{% endraw %}picking-list-uuid{% raw %}}{{% endraw %}`

-To start a pickup operation by a warehouse user:
+To start a pick up operation by a warehouse user, send the request:

 * `PATCH https://glue-backend.mysprykershop.com/picking-lists/{% raw %}{{{% endraw %}picking-list-uuid{% raw %}}{{% endraw %}`